-What is the deadline for consideration of stockholder proposals or director nominations for the 2023 annual meeting of stockholders?
+What is the deadline for consideration of stockholder proposals or director nominations for the 2026 annual meeting of stockholders?

-If you are a stockholder and you want to present a proposal at the 2023 annual meeting and have it included in our proxy statement for that meeting, you must submit the proposal in writing to our offices at 1330 Avenue of the Americas, 38th Floor, New York, New York 10019, no later than December 30, 2022.
-Applicable Securities and Exchange Commission ("SEC") rules and regulations govern the submission of stockholder proposals and our consideration of them for inclusion in next year's proxy statement
+If you are a stockholder and you want to present a proposal at the 2026 annual meeting and have it included in our proxy statement for that meeting, you must submit the proposal in writing to our offices at 1330 Avenue of the Americas, 38th Floor, New York, New York 10019, no later than December 31, 2025.
+Applicable Securities and Exchange Commission ("SEC") rules and regulations govern the submission of stockholder proposals and our consideration of them for inclusion in next year's proxy statement.

-If you want to present a proposal at the 2023 annual meeting (but not have the proposal included in our proxy statement) or to nominate a person for election as a director, you must comply with the requirements set forth in our bylaws.
-Our bylaws require, among other things, that our corporate secretary receive written notice from the stockholder of intent to present such proposal or nomination no less than 90 days and no more than 120 days prior to the first anniversary of the date of the preceding year's annual meeting if such meeting is to be held on a day that is not more than 30 days in advance of the anniversary of the previous year's annual meeting or not later than 70 days after the anniversary of the previous year's annual meeting.
-Therefore, assuming our next annual meeting is held on or about June 8, 2023, we must receive notice of such proposal no earlier than February 8, 2023 and no later than March 10, 2023.
+If you want to present a proposal at the 2026 annual meeting (but not have the proposal included in our proxy statement) or to nominate a person for election as a director, you must comply with the requirements set forth in our bylaws.
+Our bylaws require, among other things, that our corporate secretary receive written notice from the stockholder of intent to present such proposal or nomination no less than 90 days and no more than 120 days prior to the first anniversary of the date of the preceding year's annual meeting if such meeting is to be held on a day that is not more than 30 days in advance of the anniversary of the previous year's annual meeting.
+Therefore, assuming our next annual meeting is held on r about June 4, 2026, we must receive notice of such proposal no earlier than February 4, 2026 and no later than March 6, 2026.
 The notice must contain the information required by our bylaws.
-You may obtain a print copy of our bylaws by submitting a request to: 1330 Avenue of the Americas, 38th Floor, New York, New York 10019.
-Our bylaws are also available on our website at http://ir.silvercrestgroup.com.
-Management may vote proxies in its discretion on any matter at the 2022 annual meeting if we do not receive notice of the matter within the time frame described in this paragraph.
-In addition, any person presiding at the meeting may exclude any matter that is not properly presented in accordance with these requirements.